Is there anything more annoying than seeing little black specks on your face?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Dermatologist Rachel Ward, MD, discusses ways to treat blackheads and offers tips to prevent new ones from forming.
+Dermatologist Alok Vij, MD, discusses how to get rid of blackheads and offers tips to prevent new ones from forming.

-“My go-to treatment for blackheads is recommending a salicylic acid wash once a day,” says Dr. Ward.
+“My go-to treatment for blackheads is recommending a salicylic acid wash once a day,” he says.
 “There are even medicated face wipes that contain it.”